 Try More No-Knead Bread Recipes:

-How to Make No-Knead Focaccia – Step By Step Photos
+How to Make Homemade Focaccia – Step By Step Photos

 Start with 4 cups all-purpose flour, ¼ tsp instant yeast, and 1.5 tsp salt.
 Stir them together until everything is well combined.